 Judgment for the Defense – Rodriquez v.
-Country of Berks
+County of Berks

 Summary Judgment / Civil Rights / Medical Treatment of Prisoners

 On March 9, 2017, the Honorable Edward G. Smith of the United States District Court for the Eastern District of Pennsylvania entered summary judgment for Berks County, the Warden , a Lieutenant and a Corrections Officer at the Berks County Jail in a civil rights action by a former inmate for an alleged violation of his Eighth Amendment right to be free from cruel and unusual punishment after his appendix ruptured while he was incarcerated.
 In addition to suing the County, Plaintiff sued the contracted private healthcare provider and eight medical employees.